Travis

 For Linux, you must be running on Ubuntu Xenial 16.04 or later build environments.

-Selecting a Chrome version #
+Select a Chrome version #

-You can install the stable or the beta version of Chrome but you can’t select a specific numeric version.
+You can install the stable or the beta version of Chrome, but you can’t select a specific numeric version.

 addons: